If your partner moves into sheltered housing, a nursing home, a beach hut or a cardboard box

 - Your partner will have to pay a much higher contribution under the Long-term Care Act (Wlz) or the Social Support Act (Wmo).
 The amount of this contribution is established by the Central Administration Office (CAK).

 - You may receive a lower health care benefit or rent benefit.

 - If you receive a company pension, that may also be affected.

 - A change to your AOW pension may affect a Wuv or Wubo benefit or an extraordinary pension.
 For more information, contact the Leiden branch of the SVB.

 - If one of you dies, the surviving partner will not be entitled to a death grant under the AOW scheme.

 We advise you to contact the Dutch Tax Administration (Belastingdienst), the CAK, and your pension fund, if applicable, before deciding whether to have your pensions converted.

 If you decide to keep your AOW pension at the rate for a married person, you do not have to take any action.
 If you opt for a pension at the rate for a single person, we will process your claim as soon as we receive it.

-NB: If you have opted for a pension at the rate for a single person, it cannot be changed back into a pension at the rate for a married person for as long as your partner stays in the nursing home.
+NB: If you opt for a pension at the rate for a single person, it cannot be changed back into a pension at the rate for a married person as long as your partner stays in the nursing home.